OSUPCVLab/PCVLabDrone2021/Satellite Map Generation/README.md

 - `row` Row count along the way to south
 - `col` Column count along the way to east

  For generating our used satellite image map, which is 2.3km\^2, we set up row and col to be 30 and 17 respectively.
 If you need to generate your target satellite image area, please set up a new `Lat, Long` and refer to this ratio.
+Here is a generated satellite map example localied within OSU campus.

 ## Notes
 - Estimating GPS could be viewed as a distance measurement problem.
 Therefore, after collecting the satellite image maps, we need to calculate ground sample distance ([GSD](https://en.wikipedia.org/wiki/Ground_sample_distance)).
 Please refer to `MapAnalysis.ipynb` for details.